pbretica/pbretica.github.io/README.md

         </section>
         <section id="portfolio">
             <h2>Portfolio</h2>
             <p>In this section, you can showcase your projects, works, or any other creative endeavors using cute-themed styles, colors, and icons.
-You can provide descriptions, screenshots, or links to your projects to demonstrate your skills and achievements.</p>
+You can provide descriptions, screenshots, or links to your projects to demonstrate your skills and achievements. <br>
+            <a href="google.com">Choropleth Map</a></p>
         </section>
         <section id="contact">
             <h2>Contact</h2>